What’s better; keeping your Employer’s Health Coverage or Medicare?

 Medicare rules for employers with less than 20 employees

-If you work for a company with fewer than 20 employees, you must enroll in Medicare parts A and B. This doesn’t sound very cost-effective since you are paying another premium for part B. Medicare is the primary insurance for smaller companies, and your employer’s group insurance will be the secondary.
-This means that Medicare will pay first, and your employer’s insurance will pay second.
+If you work for a company with fewer than 20 employees, you must enroll in Medicare Parts A and B. While this may seem like an additional cost, Medicare is your primary insurance, and your employer’s group insurance is secondary.
+This means Medicare will pay first, and your employer’s insurance will pay second.
 In some situations, you might be able to delay your part D enrollment if your group insurance has RX benefits.
-Having group insurance through your employer might not be worth it because having Medicare + Medigap insurance could be cheaper than your group insurance altogether.
+Having group insurance through your employer might not be worth depending on your medical needs.
+Sometimes even having Medicare + Medigap insurance may be cheaper than your group insurance altogether.

 What is Coinsurance?